lbrayner/vim-rzip/README.md

 # Appendix

-On Unix just install zip and unzip packages.
+On Unix-like operating systems, just install the `zip` and `unzip` packages.

 You can get the *unzip.exe* binary for Windows [here](http://www.stahlworks.com/dev/index.php?tool=zipunzip).

 A zip-compatible program need only implement the **-u** (*update*) command line switch.
-An example of a zip-compatible dosbatch script for Windows using 7zip:
+An example of a zip-compatible dosbatch script for Windows using *7zip*:

 ```bat
 @echo off